FieldCamp

 OptionWhat to do

-Update the cardAsk the client to add a new card or update their default card
+Update the cardAsk the client to add a new card or update their default card, then trigger a manual re-charge from the invoice

 Record a manual paymentAccept payment by cash, check, or bank transfer and record it on the invoice